Building an Arduino Digital Multimeter Shield

 Constant Current (Low Resistance) Mode:

 The DMM is very sensitive in the constant current mode, but only up to about 900 ohms.
 The minimum detectable resistance is less than 0.01 ohm (which should measure 0.00022vdc, about a 1 step above the minimum ADC level of 0.00015).
-In reality 0.01 ohms is hard to see due to noise, but I can easily see 0.1 ohm, and that’s what I need.
+In reality 0.01 ohms is hard to see due to noise, but I can easily see 0.1 ohm, and that meets my goal.

 The equation in my code for the constant current circuit is: